 In the following cases, contact your Toyota dealer as soon as possible.
-Do not disconnect the battery cables before contacting your Toyota dealer.

 Any of the SRS airbags have been inflated.

 The front of the vehicle is damaged or deformed, or was involved in an accident that was not severe enough to cause the SRS airbags to inflate.